lohcoh/lohcoh-core/lohcoh-docs/Generator/Roadmap.md

 # Roadmap

 ## The Goal
-Create an open source project on Github.
-Activel
+- Create an open source project on Github and actively promote the project.
+- Create commercial addons.